VirtusLab/git-machete/README.md

 1. The `GITHUB_TOKEN` env var.
 2. The auth token from the current [`gh`](https://cli.github.com/) configuration.
 3. The auth token from the current [`hub`](https://github.com/github/hub) configuration.
-4. The content of the .github-token file in the `~` directory.
+4. The content of the .github-token file in the home directory (`~`).
 This file has to be manually created by the user.

 <br/>